 Ideally you should start saving for your child’s education as soon as — or even before — he or she is born.
 Tuition and fees at four-year colleges continue to rise between 4% and 6% annually — more than twice the current rate of inflation.
 Depending on your child’s age, you may want to consider investing your education dollars in stocks or stock mutual funds.
 While stocks can be riskier than other investments over short time periods, over the long-term they have historically produced the highest returns.

 There are many other education savings options, and some, such as state-sponsored 529 college savings plans and the Coverdell Education Savings Account, offer tax advantages as well.

 Planning for a secure retirement is probably your most important long-term financial goal.
 Experts estimate that, in many cases, you will need at least 70% to 80% of your final working year’s salary for each year you spend in retirement.

 That’s why it’s important to start saving for retirement early in life and keep saving as much as you can throughout your working years.
-Making regular contributions to a Discover IRA CD and choosing the investment options best suited for your years until retirement, is one of the easiest — and most effective — ways to save for this important goal.
+Opening a Discover IRA CD is one of the easiest — and most effective — ways to save for this important goal.

 Get the Help You Need

 Knowing the right financial moves to make and when to make them is a complicated job that most of us don’t have the resources to handle alone.
 Consider consulting a qualified financial professional who can help you keep your financial plan on track with your ever-changing needs.
 And be sure to familiarize yourself with all the different ways that Discover’s savings accounts can be at the center of your strategy.
 Their great rates and convenient account management options may be just what you’re looking for.